bitcoinscalinglabs/bitcoin-ipc/docs/specs/transactions.md

 - outputs: (1) A UTXO of value *V*, locked with the *subnetPK* that corresponds to *subnetAddress*.
 (2) A UTXO with 0 value, containing the OP_RETURN opcode and *userAddress*.

 Prior to creating this transaction, the user contacts the L2 subnet to obtain *userAddress*.
+In our implementation, the user can user the `Subnet Interactor` to interact with the subnet.
 The function is signed and submitted by the user.